BIueMan/ImageSelfClustering/README.md

 $$W_{SLL}= 2W + a\cdot W_{labels}$$
 Now the matrix is increasing the weights associated with the same sub group, and completely eliminates the affinity weight between data points of different subgroups.

+## Weightted Nonlocal Laplacian
+Finally, in this study, we accomplished the semi-supervised learning of weighted nonlocal Laplacian, based on the research paper [2].
+This approach attempts to construct functions that cover various functions for each label using the known pre-labels and distances between them in the Laplacian plane.
+Subsequently, we employ these functions to generate a labeled image.
+The complete explanation of this algorithm is provided in the attached report.
 # Results

 | Pre-label patches      | Labels Patches       |